ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 You can find out more about the PSBBN software on [Wikipedia](https://en.wikipedia.org/wiki/PlayStation_Broadband_Navigator).

 # Donations
+If you appreciate my work and want to support the ongoing development of the PSBBN Definitive English Patch and other PS2-related projects, [you can donate to my Ko-Fi here](https://ko-fi.com/cosmicscale).

 This project uses [webhook.site](https://webhook.site/) to automatically contribute game artwork and report missing artwork to the [PSBBN Art Database](https://github.com/CosmicScale/psbbn-art-database).
-I’m currently on a free account, which provides a temporary URL for seven days or 100 requests.
-As the project grows in popularity, we're exceeding the 100-request limit every few days.
+As the project has grow in popularity, we're exceeding the limit offered by a free account.
 A paid subscription costs $9/month or $90/year, donations would help fund this.

-If you appreciate my work and want to support the ongoing development of the PSBBN Definitive English Patch and other PS2-related projects, [you can donate to my Ko-Fi here](https://ko-fi.com/cosmicscale).

 ## Video demonstration of PSBBN: